2 accredited programs. Compare programs, get details, and request info.

 Advanced life support skills, including CPR, AED use, and management of respiratory arrest, arrhythmias, acute coronary syndromes and stroke.
 In Wisconsin, aspiring Advanced Cardiovascular Life Supports can choose from 2 accredited training programs designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Advanced Cardiovascular Life Support in Wisconsin, you must complete an accredited training program and pass the AHA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-American Heart Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Advanced Cardiovascular Life Support in Wisconsin, you must complete an accredited training program and pass the AHA cognitive and psychomotor exams.
+American Heart Association certification is recognized nationwide.

 Program Options: ACLS (AHA) programs in Wisconsin are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 This ACLS course, conducted per American Heart Association guidelines, focuses on managing respiratory emergencies, cardiac arrest, and strokes.
 It expands the participant's skills in handling cardiovascular mimickers during life-threatening situations.
 A prerequisite is a valid BLS certification, and cardiac rhythm recognition skills are recommended.